Our Work

 Attest audits — On an annual basis, the Auditor General attests to the accuracy of the financial statements of the province and of numerous Crown agencies.
 In other words, the Auditor reports whether, in the Auditor’s opinion, the government’s financial statements present fairly the financial position of the province, the results of its operations and the changes in its financial position in accordance with the accounting principles stated in the Public Accounts.

-Value-for-money audits — The Auditor General examines government programs, agencies, certain public-sector organizations receiving government grants and Crown-controlled corporations to see if their administrators have spent money with due regard for economy and efficiency and have satisfactory procedures for measuring and reporting on effectiveness.
+Performance audits — The Auditor General examines government programs, agencies, certain public-sector organizations receiving government grants and Crown-controlled corporations to see if their administrators have spent money with due regard for economy and efficiency and have satisfactory procedures for measuring and reporting on effectiveness.
 In other words, he ascertains if taxpayers have received value for the tax dollars spent by the entities we audit.
-As part of these audits, the Auditor also checks that the management of the auditees being examined collected and spent money in the ways that the Legislature intended it to.
+As part of these audits, the Auditor General also checks that the management of the auditees being examined collected and spent money in the ways that the Legislature intended it to.

 The Auditor General Act also directs the Auditor General to: examine and report on any matter in the Public Accounts if requested to do so by the Standing Committee on Public Accounts; and undertake special assignments when requested to by the Legislature, the Public Accounts Committee, or a minister of the Crown (provided such assignments do not take precedence over the Auditor’s other duties).